China, Russia rise in C. Africa as Western influence shrinks - Journal du Cameroun

 Cash-rich China is also making a big pitch in CAR, offering economic rewards, as it has elsewhere in Africa.

-In the past six months, it has scrapped bilateral debt worth $17 billion (14.5 billion euros), set up a programme to train government officials in China and donated military material, although it appears to have no immediate political or security ambitions.
+In the past six months, it has scrapped $17 billion worth of debt, set up a programme to train government officials in China and donated military material, although it appears to have no immediate political or security ambitions.

+Two Chinese state companies have been present in northern CAR since 2007, where they are drilling for oil.

 The CAR “is a state on its knees, which is for sale,” Vircoulon said.